offgridauthor/songg/README.md

 In the current stage of development, the software analyzes the json song file (such as Song/Example.json), creates the default song structure, runs all defined manipulators, and saves to the Midi format.
 The Midi format can be opened in apps such as GarageBand (Mac) or one of its free alternatives.
 The Midi format is useful for musicians, but will need to be converted to another format to be listened to in most music apps.

-### A note on the flat directory structure of the codebase
-Although the folder structure is flat, the code is not.
-There are two major kinds of class: the Segments, which are data models representing a song, and the manipulators, which are logical units for traversing and altering notes in the various Segments.
-Segments are the data model and submodel.
-They include the architectural sections of a song: Song, Phase (like a verse or chorus), and Frase (spelled that way to distinguish it visually against _Phase_).
-The major subclasses of Manipulator are SongManipulator, PhaseManipulator, and FraseManipulator.
-They correspond to the parts of a song.

-Segments are in the project root and manipulators are in a folder thus named.

-There is one controller, the SongController.
-It handles the song by means of a SongHandler class.
-The SongHandler is mostly a builder that applies algorithms.
-A SongFile (controlled by SongHandle) does the final save to .midi.

-### The front end
-This is not a front end project, yet, although the controller code is functional.
-The demo (not avaialable to all) is provisional, and just a starting place for futher front-end development.

-### Overview of Processing

-In the current version, the medium of input is a json file with notation from [tonal.js](https://github.com/danigb/tonal).
-The data format is intended to be creatively useful for musicians who also know how to code.
-Some json property names correspond to code classes; the code is meant to be easily extensible for someone who spends a little time with the project.

-Primary json data is in two categories: (1) music-theoritical, such as chord names, note names, keys, and tonal increments; and (2) input for JavaScript algorithms that manipulate the notes defined by (1).

-[Tonal.js](https://github.com/danigb/tonal) is a music theory library for JavaScript.
-An example of something tonal.js allows you to do is to generate chords and scales from musical terminology such as "C major", but the library has many other music-theoretical features.
-The other major feature of Songg is that it allows you to export Midi tracks via [jsmidgen](https://github.com/dingram/jsmidgen).
-Midi is a format popular with musicians, and you can drop ".midi" or ".mid" files into other music editing applications.

 ### Installation

 Download or clone the repo; install via yarn or npm.